 East Bay DUI Attorney Defense

 Standardized field sobriety tests are used as evidence of impairment in a California DUI.
 However, you don't have to do these inaccurate SFSTs if you are pulled over.
-Even if you do these roadside tests, an experienced East Bay DUI defense attorney has been trained in the administration of the FSTs and can fight for you to throw out this evidence or point out all the flaws with these tests.
-With over 30 years of DUI experience, Lynn Gorelick understands the law and the science required to fight drunk driving and drug DUI charges.
+Even if you do these roadside tests, Lynn Gorelick is an experienced East Bay DUI defense attorney has been trained in the administration of the FSTs and can fight for you to throw out this evidence or point out all the flaws with these tests.
+With over 37 years of DUI experience, Lynn Gorelick understands the law and the science required to fight drunk driving and drug DUI charges.
 Contact Gorelick Law Offices in the East Bay today.
+Lynn Gorelick will be happy to speak with you at your convenience 510-785-1444 or 925-847-3006 or email her at [email protected]